 Educating youth about substance use is important to help them develop the skills and knowledge to make healthier choices.

 While the number of youth who use tobacco products has declined over the past four decades, more youth are now vaping.
-In Windsor-Essex, 0.6 % of grade 7 to 12 students reported smoking tobacco cigarettes (more than one cigarette but not daily), whereas 5.6% of students in grade 7 to 12 report vaping daily in the past year (WECHU, 2024).
+According to the 2024-25 COMPASS survey (University of Waterloo, 2025) in Windsor-Essex County, 3% of grade 9 to 12 students reported smoking tobacco cigarettes in the last 30 days,), whereas 11% of students in grade 9 to 12 report vaping in the last 30 days.
+Among students who have vaped in the past 30 days, 56% of those students report using vapes to relax and/or relieve stress and anxiety; while 55% also said they vaped because they were curious and wanted to try something new.

 What is vaping?